josmar-crwdstffng/angular/aio/content/guide/schematics-authoring.md

 The prompt runtime automatically validates the provided response against the constraints provided in the JSON schema.
 If the value is not acceptable, the user is prompted for a new value.
-This ensures that any values passed to the schematic meet the expectations of the schematic's implementation, so that you do not need to add additional checks within the schematic's code.
+This ensures that any values passed to the schematic meet the expectations of the implementation of the schematic, so that you do not need to add additional checks within the code of the schematic.

 #### Prompt long-form syntax